lohani2280/mdanalysis/Style-Guide.md

 # Code style guidelines

-[See here](https://github.com/MDAnalysis/mdanalysis/issues/404) for the original discussion on this
+(For background and history see [Issue #404](https://github.com/MDAnalysis/mdanalysis/issues/404), which contains the original discussion on the Style Guide.)

 ## Coding Style